Loading

 Circa: Early to mid 20th century.

-The Punti women of Hong Kong wore beaded headbands like this for weddings.
+The Punti women of Hong Kong wore beaded headbands like these for weddings.

 Material: Seedbeads on cotton.